szymon6927/szymonmiks.pl/blog/content/post/04-dependency-injection-with-python/index.md

             ...
 ```

-**Please do not rely on a global state**❗
+**Please do not rely on a global state** :exclamation:

-There are plenty of conversations on the internet treating about why this is bad.
+There are plenty of conversations on the internet talking about why this is bad.
 Allow me to explain why this is not a good idea:

-- it breaks encapsulation - any other objects can change the state of it
+- it breaks encapsulation - any other object can change the state of it
 - testing is much harder - requires a lot of mocks flying around

 ## Dependency injection library